-Research shows that even a 30 minute massage session with an experienced massage therapist or self massage at home can greatly diminish headache pain.
+In fact, research shows that even a 30-minute massage session with an experienced massage therapist or self-massage at home can greatly diminish headache pain.

 However, before you start massage therapy to get rid of your headache, we need to figure out which type of headache you are suffering from.
-This allows you to determine which massage type or technique will be best.
-In some cases, the wrong technique or head massage can make your headache symptoms worse.
+As a result, you’ll be able to determine which massage type or technique will be best.
+In addition, you’ll know if the wrong technique or head massage can worsen your headache symptoms.

 Below you will find 5 common headaches and massage techniques to help you find relief from your specific headache or migraine.

-While tension and migraine headaches are very different, massage therapy is proven to, and has been used since ancient times to effectively reduce the pain from both in a similar way.
-If you are experiencing one of these types of headaches – try these self-massage techniques:
+While tension and migraine headaches are very different, massage therapy is proven to reduce the pain from both in a similar way effectively.
+Likewise, massage has been used since ancient times to relieve headache pain.
+So, if you are experiencing one of these types of headaches – try these self-massage techniques:

-- Place your pointer and middle fingers from both hands on either side of your spine at the back of your neck.
+After that, place your pointer and middle fingers from both hands on either side of your spine at the back of your neck.
 Move them up to the base of your skull.
-Massage both sides simultaneously in small circles for 30 seconds while gently tilting head side to side and forward.
+Massage both sides simultaneously in small circles for 30 seconds while gently tilting the head from side to side.

-- Place your pointer and middle fingers of both hands on each temple.
+Then, place both hands’ pointer and middle fingers on each temple.
 Massage in small circles for 30 seconds.

-These massage techniques may help to provide some immediate relief from these types of headache pain but we recommend working with an experienced massage therapist on a regular basis for further relief and to hopefully help prevent future symptoms.
+These massage techniques may help to provide some immediate relief from these types of headache pain, but we recommend working with an experienced massage therapist on a regular basis for further relief and to help prevent future symptoms hopefully.